I am currently behind on these prompts mainly because I want to post something honest.

 When I was a child being tormented by my older sister.
 I would dream of living far away from her, in NYC, and being so successful that her bullying was a distant memory of a life before.
 Fast forward to now, I have lived in NYC, I have lived in London, I have worked all over the world and traveled through a bit of it.
 I also know now that it takes more than physically leaving to grow beyond the past.

-So, here I have settled with my family in this little corner of Germany that is just big enough, but close enough to everything and everywhere else in Europe that is bigger and occasionally more exciting.
+So, here I have settled with my family in this little corner of Germany that is just big enough, but also close enough to everything and everywhere else in Europe that is bigger and occasionally more exciting.
 This place feels safe and comfortable, enough that we give my son a sort of freedom and independence my parents didn’t give me until I was a wee bit older.

 I still have yet to master the language to the degree that I would like, but I practice it daily.
 My dentist and doctor speak to me in German first even though when I communicate in return it is often at a lower level than my elementary-aged child.